telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/navigate-via-separate-calendar.md

 ## See Also

-Other articles and how-to examples on Kendo UI Scheduler:
+Other articles and how-to examples on the Kendo UI Scheduler:

 * [Scheduler JavaScript API Reference](/api/javascript/ui/scheduler)
 * [How to Add Controls to Custom Editor]({% slug howto_add_controlsto_custom_event_editor_scheduler %})